Deltares/hydromt/docs/dev/plugin_dev/register.rst

 ===================================================

-Due to the extremely wide range of data formats and conventions out in the world HydroMT offers a lot of ways to define custom behaviour, which is where you will probably spend most of your time as a plugin developer.
-We offer the possibility of extending what is in hydromt via the use of entry points.
-These entry points are a way of telling hydromt core about code you would like it to use to do specialised such as reading and writing a custom file format.
+Due to the extremely wide range of data formats and conventions out in the world HydroMT offers a lot of ways to define custom behavior, which is where you will probably spend most of your time as a plugin developer.
+We offer the possibility of extending what is in hydromt via the use of **entry points**.
+These entry points are a way of telling hydromt core about classes you would like to use to do specialized tasks such as reading and writing a custom file format.
 Currently core exposes the following entry points to extend its functionalities:

 * Model